beeware/toga/docs/tutorial/tutorial-0.rst

     These instructions are different on almost every version of Linux; here are some of the common alternatives:

+    ..
+      The package list should be the same as in ci.yml.

     .. code-block:: bash

       # Ubuntu 16.04 / Debian 9